ADU Rules in New Orleans, LA (2026)

 ADU rules, permit requirements, size limits, and fees for New Orleans, LA.
 Source-cited from official municipal code.

-Yes, ADUs are allowed in New Orleans, LA.
+No, ADUs are not currently permitted in New Orleans, LA.

-New Orleans, LA permits accessory dwelling units (ADUs) on residential properties.
-ADUs — also called granny flats, in-law units, backyard cottages, or secondary suites — are secondary housing units on a single-family or multifamily lot.
-State and local law governs the approval process.
-In New Orleans, the New Orleans Office of Safety and Permits handles ADU permit applications.
-Below you will find the current size limits, setbacks, fees, and timeline for building an ADU in New Orleans.
+New Orleans, LA does not currently permit accessory dwelling units (ADUs) under its zoning code.
+ADUs — also called granny flats, in-law units, or secondary suites — are secondary housing units on a single-family or multifamily lot.
+Contact the New Orleans Office of Safety and Permits at (504) 658-7100 for the most current information, as regulations may have changed since this data was last verified.
+Check state-level ADU laws that may preempt local restrictions.

 ADU Size Limits